This page contains snippets of gossip, information and legend about these places in and around the Roaches......

 There is conjecture that Lud Church may be the setting, "the Green Chapel", of the epic Arthurian poem from the 1400s "Sir Gawain and the Green Knight".
 This poem is on a single manuscript and was not rediscovered until the 1800s.
 The poet is unknown but it is written in a dialect which places him in the vicinity of Leek and could have been a monk at the, now ruined, Dieulacres Abbey at Abbey Green on the northern outskirts of Leek, Staffordshire.

 You can read more about the poem here and here.

 There was a televison programme about the poem presented by Simon Armitage, who has written a book on the poem.

-can be seen from the Leek- Buxton road (A53) about 5miles outside Leek.
+This weird rock formation can be seen from the Leek- Buxton road (A53) about 5miles outside Leek.
 It is part of Ramshaw rocks.
 It looks like a face sticking out of the hillside.
 As you travel past in a car the 'eye' appears to wink as a pinacle of rock passes behind the face as a consequence of parallax.